passuied/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/subscription-methods.md

   pubsubname: pubsub
 scopes:
 - orderprocessing
-- checkout
 ```

 Here the subscription called `order`:
 - Uses the pub/sub component called `pubsub` to subscribes to the topic called `orders`.
 - Sets the `route` field to send all topic messages to the `/orders` endpoint in the app.
-- Sets `scopes` field to scope this subscription for access only by apps with IDs `orderprocessing` and `checkout`.
+- Sets `scopes` field to scope this subscription for access only by apps with ID `orderprocessing`.

 When running Dapr, set the YAML component file path to point Dapr to the component.